-Atmospheric, very sixties, not very Lovecrafty but a little Straw Doggy
+Very sixties, not very Lovecrafty, but a little Straw Doggy

 Watching it again, the film strongly reminded me of Sam Peckinpah’s Straw Dogs (1971) with it’s central theme of the threat of sexual assault in a remote village.
 Also shot in the UK with an American lead, Straw Dogs caused a storm of controversy with it’s heavy-handed use of sexual violence.

-The beautiful Carol Lynley appeared in a lot of American TV but didn’t make many films - but it was always a treat wherever she appeared.
+The beautiful Carol Lynley appeared in much American TV but not many films - but it was always a treat when she appeared.
 To me, her best roles were as damsels in distress, as also seen in The Night Stalker pilot movie, The Helicopter Spies (a Man From UNCLE movie) and The Poseidon Adventure (1972).

-She seems almost too young to be playing Gig Young’s wife – there’s more than a touch of Baby Doll about her look - but the two of them work well together.
-Young shows a genuine rapport with Lynley, defending her with what looks like karate, as he convincingly tackles bullies head on.
+She seems almost too young to be playing Gig Young’s wife – there’s more than a touch of Baby Doll about her look - but the two work well together.
+Young shows a genuine rapport with Lynley, defending her with what looks like karate, as he convincingly tackles the local bullies head on.

 Gig Young’s screen career peaked shortly afterwards with an Oscar win for They Shoot Horses Don’t They? playing an alcoholic, which wasn't much of a stretch for an actor actually in decline.
 Even in one of his last roles, as Robert Culp’s dapper sidekick in Spectre (1977), his performance was likeable and witty.
-Sadly, he committed suicide the following year.
+Sadly, he committed suicide the year after.

 Oliver Reed was still playing mostly supporting roles in 1967, his confidence severely knocked by the extensive scarring to his face from a pub brawl (he had been ‘glassed’).
 With his popularity rising, this was the last horror film he had to appear in until Burnt Offerings.
 That is, of course, if you don’t include the films of Ken Russell, like his barnstorming performance in The Devils.
 One possible distraction here could be Reed’s American accent, which sounds okay, but it’s not for me to say.
 Yes, although the film is shot in England, it’s supposed to be set in Lovecraft’s usual New England.
-Many of the supporting actors look like they have been ‘looped’ by Americans, but Reed’s voice is his own.
+Many of the supporting British actors do their best accents, but it also looks very English.

 After a pre-credit sequence that makes you think you’re going to get a traditional horror film (something ghastly living in the attic), the title sequence takes you somewhere else.
-With cleverly cross faded shots of Lynley's face shot through the reflections on a car windscreen, together with Basil Kirchin’s freewheeling jazz score – the effect is quite ethereal.
+With constantly crossfading shots of Lynley's face shot through the reflections on a car windscreen.
+Together with Basil Kirchin’s freewheeling jazz score – the effect is quite ethereal.
 Besides the jazz cues, Kirchin also delivers some brooding menace with the familiar ‘bass string plucking’ that added menace to his score for The Abominable Dr Phibes.

 The photography includes some expert handheld work, back when the camera was only handheld when it was someone’s (or something’s) point-of-view.
 The use of extremely wide-angle lenses, together with the fast moving camera, make for some dizzying views.